gvwilson/thirdbit/src/fiction/makers-return/index.md

 Violet leaned in as he swiped the map sideways.
-"This looks like a village of some sort, and the signal is coming from right there.
+"This looks like a village of some sort, and the signal is coming from just outside it, here.
 See the cleared patches around it?
 Those look like fields to me."